ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 list of useful tags.

-So hopefully, when someone wants to put information in one's file, they will find an official one that fits their need and hopefully use it.
-If it's not in the list, this person can try to add a new tag in the Matroska Tags Names registry ((#matroska-tags-names-registry)).
+So hopefully, when someone wants to put information in one's file, they will find an official one, i.e., found in the IANA Matroska Tags Names registry (#matroska-tags-names-registry), that fits their need and hopefully use it.
+If it is not in the list, this person can try to add a new tag in the registry.
 This registry is not meant to have every possible information in a file.
 Matroska files are not meant to become a whole database of people who made costumes for a film.
 A website would be better for that.
 It's hard to define what should